desertgull/pdsnd_github/README.md

 ## Usage
 This is an interview style script that collects data from the end user to shape the output of statistics.
-Run the script with no arguments and respond to each of the prompts
+Run the script with no arguments and respond to each of the prompts.
+At the end of each run an option is provided to restart the data analysis without quitting the current session.

 ### Files used